 Tropical storms are fairly common in Oman and while its climate is generally dry, heavy rains do fall, usually during winter.
 Flash floods are also known to happen and they can even cause injuries and deaths.
 Cyclones coming from the Indian Ocean occasionally make landfall in Oman during summer.

-Crime rate in Oman is low, and consequently cases of mugging and kidnapping are rarely, if ever, reported.
+The crime rate in Oman is low, and consequently, cases of mugging and kidnapping are rarely, if ever, reported.

-Threat of terrorist attack is a serious issue in Oman.
+The threat of a terrorist attack is a serious issue in Oman.
 The Department of Foreign Affairs and Trade advised travelers "to exercise a high degree of caution in Oman because of the high threat of terrorist attack".
-The United States Department of State expressed concern over possibility of terrorist attacks against citizens of the United States.
+The United States Department of State expressed concern over the possibility of terrorist attacks against citizens of the United States.
 Attacks could be indiscriminate, and happen in places visited by foreigners and tourists so be aware of your surroundings at all times.

 There are a couple of scams that can happen in Oman.
 Sometimes the expiration dates on food and drinks in supermarkets get "prolonged" by the merchants so the people would buy them even though they are no longer consumable.
 Vendors may either try and charge more or give the wrong change, and taxi drivers might try to rip you off.
 However, these scams are not that common and should be easy to detect.

-Travelling as a woman in Oman is easy and safe.
+Traveling as a woman in Oman is easy and safe.
 As long as you respect their culture, dress appropriately and are friendly, you will have no problem.
-Apart from standard safety rules you should apply (not walking alone at night, not finding yourself alone with strange men, not taking taxis in isolated areas at night) there isn't much to worry about.
+Apart from standard safety rules, you should apply (not walking alone at night, not finding yourself alone with strange men, not taking taxis in isolated areas at night) there isn't much to worry about.